rptcloud/terraform_advanced/lab21-automated-testing.md

  vpc_security_group_ids = ["(your sg)"]
 ```

 If these values are commented out (they are by default), make sure you uncomment them as our Terraform configuration will be using them.
+Also copy the `assets` folder containing your web application into the `testing_lab` directory.

 Create a new folder within the `/workstation/terraform/testing_lab/server` folder called `test`.
 This will house your test for the server module.